 I tried something a little different with House Divided.
 I had to tell this story because I feel strongly about what’s going on at some of our colleges and universities.
 If you care about young people, about the threat of terrorism, and about combating anti-Semitism, I know you’ll like House Divided.

-My latest novel, Inauguration Day, came out November 1, 2017.
-It is a political thriller featuring a Secret Service agent who is asked to undertake an off-the-books investigation.
+Inauguration Day is a political thriller featuring a Secret Service agent who is asked to undertake an off-the-books investigation.

 Subscribe to my Newsletter